-In these equations, k denotes product, i represents the country enforcing the NTMs, NTM{ik} is a dummy indicating the incidence of an NTM at the nomenclature of traded goods Harmonized System (HS) at the six-digit level, NoNTM denotes the number of NTMs, M is the value of imports, and D is a binary variable that equals 1 when country i imports product k, and zero otherwise.
+In these equations, k denotes product, i represents the country enforcing the NTMs, NTM{ik} is a dummy indicating the incidence of an NTM at the nomenclature of traded goods Harmonized System (HS) at the 6-digit level, NoNTM denotes the number of NTMs, M is the value of imports, and D is a binary variable that equals 1 when country i imports product k, and zero otherwise.
 M can be replaced by X to measured exported goods.

-These indicators are mostly calculated on overall trade, considering all types of NTMs, but they can also illustrate the incidence of NTMs in specific groups of products (e.g., the average number of SPS measures applied to agricultural products, and TBTs to manufactured products).

-NTM coverage varies, depending on countries' comparative advantage in certain sectors and need for imported products.
-A high-frequency index does not necessarily translate to a high coverage ratio.
-One plausible explanation is that countries tend to regulate imports of goods over which they have a comparative advantage and produce in excess, but not necessarily imported goods that they need.
-For example, in Japan, whilst NTMs are used more frequently for animal products than for mineral products, they cover a higher import value in minerals (85%) than animal products (72%).
-China, which has large shares of machinery and mineral fuels, applies NTMs to almost all machinery: about 99% of product lines in the machinery category are affected by at least one NTM.
-When weighted by the value of imports, about 96% of the value of machinery imports is affected by NTMs.
-In China, 95% of metal product lines are affected by at least one NTM, and when weighted by the value of its imports, 83% of China's metal imports are affected by NTMs.
+These indicators are mostly calculated on overall trade, considering all types of NTMs, but they can also illustrate the incidence of particular NTMs on specific groups of products (e.g. the average number of SPS measures applied on agricultural products and TBTs on manufactured products).
+NTM coverage varies across countries, depending on the country's comparative advantage in certain sectors and its need for imported products.
+A high frequency index does not necessarily translate to a high coverage ratio.
+One plausible explanation is that countries tend to regulate imports of goods over which they have a comparative advantage and excess production, but not necessarily imported goods that they need.
+For example, in Japan, while NTMs are used more frequently for animal products compared with mineral products, they cover a higher import value in minerals (85%) than animal products (72%).
+China, which has large shares of machinery and mineral fuels, applies NTMs to almost all machinery - about 99% of product lines in the machinery category are affected by at least one NTM.
+When we weighted by the value of imports, about 96% of the value of machinery imports are affected by NTMs.
+In China, 95% of metal product lines are affected by at least one NTM; and when we weighted by the value of its imports, 83% of China's metal imports are affected by NTMs.
 In contrast, a services-based developed country like Australia applies NTMs to only 7% of metal product lines.

-Figure 2.2 shows the frequency index and coverage ratio for exports of the six countries across 15 product classifications (01 animal, 02 vegetables, 03 food, 04 mineral fuels, 05 chemicals, 06 plastic and rubbers, 07 leathers, 08 wood, 09 textiles, 10 footwear, 11 stone and glass, 12 metals, 13 machinery and electrical equipment, 14 transportation, and 15 miscellaneous).
+Figure 3 shows the frequency index and coverage ratio for exports of the six East Asian countries across 15 product classifications (01 animal, 02 vegetables, 03 food, 04 mineral fuels, 05 chemicals, 06 plastic and rubbers, 07 leathers, 08 wood, 09 textiles, 10 footwear, 11 stone and glass, 12 metals, 13 machinery and electrical equipment, 14 transportation, and 15 miscellaneous).
 Except for Japan and New Zealand, most countries tend to regulate most animal, vegetable, and food products.
-The measures affect 68%-99% of products in those categories in four countries, whilst they affect only 10%-42% in Japan and New Zealand.
+The measures affect 68%-99% of products in those categories in four countries, while they only affect 10%-42% in Japan and New Zealand.

-Figure 2.3 examines how heavily regulated a sector is relative to other sectors within a country and to the same sector in other countries.
-Through the prevalence score, we estimate the average number of NTMs applied to import products in six countries by sector.
+Figure 4 shows the prevalence score of exports in the six countries.
+It examines how heavily regulated a sector is relative to other sectors within a country and to the same sector in other countries.
+Through the prevalence score, we estimate the average number of NTMs applied on import products in six countries by sector.
 Although the score does not imply stringency, it provides some indication of the level of complexity that importers must face in each sector.
-Australia, China, and India apply more than eight measures to animal products, whilst Japan and New Zealand apply only about one or two measures (Figure 2.5).
+Australia, China, and India apply more than eight measures to animal products, while Japan and New Zealand only apply about one or two measures with detailed figures of each country presented in Figure 5.

-Figure 2.2.
-Frequency Index and Coverage Ratio of Exports: Australia, China, India, Japan, Korea, and New Zealand
+Figure 3: Frequency Index and Coverage Ratio of Exports - Australia, China, India, Japan, Republic of Korea, and New Zealand